UniMath/agda-unimath/src/foundation/morphisms-inverse-sequential-diagrams.lagda.md

 ## Properties

-### Characterization of equality of maps of inverse sequential diagrams
+### Characterization of equality of morphisms of inverse sequential diagrams of types

 ```agda
 module _